nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 |-|-|
 |Fetch analysis information for a study|https://www.metabolomicsworkbench.org/rest/study/study_id/ST000001/analysis|

-While the example shows `ST000001` in reality, the idea is that this can be any study ID (such as those coming out of the previous endpoint).
+While the example shows `ST000001` in reality, the idea is that this can be any study ID, such as those coming out of the previous endpoint.

 ```yaml
 paths: